Forgandenny

 Forgandenny has a church (of Norman origin, though the windows and doors are not original), village hall and a primary school.
-Its Post Office closed in 2020 after its owners for 32 years, Jim and Jacqueline Johnston, retired.
-"Everything is online," said Jim Johnston in April 2020.
-"The last few years all we have sold is sweets and soft drinks.
-It's time to put the feet up."
+Its Post Office closed in 2020 after its owners retired.
 The Post Office said it is committed to maintaining a branch in the village.

 Near the village since 1920 is Strathallan School, a boarding school of approximately 550 pupils and 70 staff, many of whom live in Forgandenny.